cilium/cilium/Documentation/operations/upgrade.rst

   DNS server is expired.
 * Cilium now writes its CNI configuration file to ``05-cilium.conflist`` in all cases, rather than the previous default of ``05-cilium.conf``.
+* The default value of ``--update-ec2-adapter-limit-via-api`` has changed from ``false`` to ``true``.
+This means that the Cilium Operator will fetch the most up-to-date EC2 adapter limits from the AWS API.
+This now requires updated IAM permissions for Cilium to have ``ec2:DescribeInstances``.
+In EKS, nodes usually have ``AmazonEKSWorkerNodePolicy`` which includes this permission, so it should work in most cases.
+If your nodes don't have this policy, then consider adding it to your IAM permissions.
+Explicitly configure ``--update-ec2-adapter-limit-via-api`` to ``false`` if you want to avoid this additional IAM permission.
+Beware that if your EC2 instance type that Cilium is running on is not known to Cilium, it may cause a crash.

 Removed Options
 ~~~~~~~~~~~~~~~